 Telephone: 08 - 410 415 75

-InsureSec’s branch regulation is based upon voluntary individual agreements between InsureSec and each insurance intermediary.
+InsureSec’s market regulation is based upon voluntary individual agreements between InsureSec and each insurance intermediary.
 Today we have agreements with nearly 2 000 individual insurance intermediaries and approximately 400 companies.
-Almost all the intermediaries in life (97 %) and roughly half of the non-life intermediaries (41 %) are licensed by us (April 2018).
+Almost all the intermediaries in life (97 %) and approximately half of the non-life intermediaries (41 %) are licensed by us (April 2018).

 Our webpage Insurance Intermediaries Registry (Förmedlarregistret) is available to the public.
 Anyone has the ability to look up a specific person or company or intermediaries of a certain county.